plaidml/tpp-mlir/docs/TPPDialect.md

 The TPP dialect supports `tensor` types, converted directly from `linalg`, `tensor` and `tcp` operations, and have their own tiling and bufferization rules at `tensor` level.

-After bufferization, the dialect also supports `memref` types, where further grouping, transforms and annotation happen, in preparaiton for optimal `xsmm` lowering.
+After bufferization, the dialect also supports `memref` types, where further grouping, transforms and annotation happen, in preparation for optimal `xsmm` lowering.

 ## Optimizations

 Due to cache locality, instruction set availability and number of registers, there are various costs and benefits of picking particular combinations, which aren't immediately clear to the programmer.

-Our compiler needs to select the most appropriate combination that can be lowered to existing and optiomal `libxsmm` calls with the right blockng and tiling factors.
+Our compiler needs to select the most appropriate combination that can be lowered to existing and optional `libxsmm` calls with the right blocking and tiling factors.

-TPP operations can carry attributes, their operands can be chained and grouped, forming trees and graphs, which can be mathed in different ways.
+TPP operations can carry attributes, their operands can be chained and grouped, forming trees and graphs, which can be matched in different ways.

-Once lowered to `xsmm` dialect, the operations are selected and any further lowering won't change the TPP semantics, only add `xsmm` boilerplate and infrastruture to execute the chosen strategies.
+Once lowered to `xsmm` dialect, the operations are selected and any further lowering won't change the TPP semantics, only add `xsmm` boilerplate and infrastructure to execute the chosen strategies.

 # Basic Rules